himelmallick/Zentangler/README.md

 )
 ```

-Late fusion fits each view separately, then combines view-level predictions in a
-second-stage model.

-## Penalized Outcome Models
+Late fusion is useful when views have very different feature counts or scales.

+### Penalization

 Early and late fusion use `glmnet`.
-The `glmnet_alpha` parameter controls the
-penalty for early and late fusion:

 ```r
 glmnet_alpha = 1    # lasso